chris1111/Mount-MS-DOS-Partition/README.md

 # Mount-MS-DOS-Partition (FAT 32)
 Mount-MS-DOS-Partition in macOS Sequoia 15 (BETA)

+For those wondering what's going on in Sequoia and partition mounting FSKit is the new framework introduced in macOS Sequoia that enables the developer to provide custom filesystem support from user space.
+The document is almost non-existent at the moment so here my command is a sample project to show how to use the framework.

 - Credit Apple FSKIT [FSKIT](https://developer.apple.com/documentation/fskit)

 [How file systems can change in Sequoia with FSKit](https://eclecticlight.co/2024/06/26/how-file-systems-can-change-in-sequoia-with-fskit/)